albertarvesu/Ng5ReduxBoilerPlate/README.md

 # Ng5ReduxBoilerPlate

 This project shows you a basic Redux setup for an Angular Project.
-Generated using the latest version of Angular (version 5)
+Generated using the latest version of Angular v5.

 ## Packages Used

 1. redux
-2. @angular-redux/store
+1. @angular-redux/store
-3. redux-observable
+1. redux-observable
-4. redux-logger
+1. redux-logger

+## Code Snippets

 ### Action
 Located in `/src/app/actions`, this does dispatch the action type and payload if available